What is advocacy?

 People on the Go

-Join one of our monthly meetings to find out how you can become a better advocate for yourself and others with disabilities.
+Reach out to us today to find out how you can join one of our monthly meetings and become a better advocate for yourself and others with disabilities.
 YOU can make a difference!!

 What do we advocate for?